-News and Events
+News & Events

-Swedish/Issaquah Surgeons Successfully Boarded in New Female Subspecialty, Achieving Highest Level of Urogynecology Credentialing
+Swedish Issaquah Surgeons Successfully Boarded in New Female Subspecialty, Achieving Highest Level of Urogynecology Credentialing

 Congratulations to Drs.
 LaCombe, Plaskon and Miller.

 Swedish offers a number of free or low-cost classes on vital health topics in Issaquah and on the Eastside.

 Childbirth and family class schedule

 If you have questions about classes, please call the Community Health Education Department, Monday through Friday, 10 a.m. to 2 p.m., at 206-386-2502.